thephpleague/plates/website/pages/getting-started.md

 // Include Composer autoloader require 'vendor/autoload.php';

-// Create new plates engine
+// Create new Plates engine
 $engine = new \Plates\Engine('/path/to/templates');

 // Add any any additional folders